⏱ 7 Minute Read ✍🏻 24th March 2020

 Consider the timeline:

 China reported its first death on 10th January, along with 41 confirmed cases.
 From the moment it first identified the virus, it began testing, tracing and isolating.
-Less than two weeks later, they fully locked down Wuhan (a city of 11 million people), followed by the other 15 cities in Hubei Province, effectively ring-fencing some 57 million people from the rest of China.
+Less than two weeks later, Wuhan (a city of 11 million people) went into lockdown, followed by the other 15 cities in Hubei Province, effectively ring-fencing some 57 million people from the rest of China.
 In a country of 1.39 billion, only 23 people had actually died when the decision was made to lock Wuhan down.

 Despite repeated warnings from Chinese scientists, politicians in Italy continued to debate whether or not to lock down for another 16 days.
 Many powerful forces in the Italian government were resisting the idea, complaining of the damage it would do to the economy and accusing their colleagues of “hysterical overreaction”.

 On 27th February, the President of Lazio, Nicola Zingaretti, took to Instagram to post a photo of himself socialising with Milanese drinkers in a crowded bar, telling people that they should “not change normal habits” due to coronavirus.
-Ten days later, with 233 members of the Italian public now dead, Zingaretti took to Instagram again, but this time singing a different tune – he had tested positive for the virus himself:
+Ten days later, with 233 members of the Italian public now dead, Zingaretti took to Instagram again, but this time singing a different tune – he had contracted the virus himself.

 Under mounting pressure from scientists and doctors, Italy finally locked down on 9th March.
 By that time, a further 461 people had died, with many ICU’s already over-capacity.
 Even then, the strictness of the Italian lockdown was a far cry from that of the Chinese.

 Barely two weeks later, the death toll in Italy had exceeded 5,000, with almost 800 people dying in a single day.
-This horrific situation continues today, with more than half the total deaths occurring in the past week alone.
-More than 2,000 people have lost their lives in the past 3 days, many of whom could have been saved if the hospitals had not been overwhelmed by the sheer volume of cases.
+This horrific situation continues at the time of writing, with more than half the total deaths occurring in the past seven days.
+More than 2,000 people have lost their lives in the past 72 hours, many of whom could have been saved if the hospitals had not been overwhelmed by the sheer volume of cases.
 The Italian Prime Minister has now publicly stated that Italy “faces its gravest moment since the Second World War.”
-The reason for that is simple – the contagion was not contained in its formative stages, and now its hospitals cannot cope:
+The reason is simple – the contagion was not contained in its formative stages, and now its hospitals cannot cope.

 Roberto Burioni, an internationally respected virologist at the San Raffaele University in Milan, has directly blamed the catastrophe on the Italian people going about their usual routines, attributing the out-of-control spread of the disease to “that behaviour.”
 He added: “if we had shut everything in the beginning, for two weeks, probably now we would be celebrating victory.”